Siddharth1101/Siddharth1101/README.md

 Some of my favorite udnergraduate courses include: Information Theory, Pattern Recognition and Machine Learning, Deep Learning, Natural Language Processing, Estimation Theory, Digital Signal Processing

-Brief encounters with: Computer Organization and Architecture, Multi-armed bandits
+Brief encounters with: Computer Organization and Architecture, Multi-armed bandits, TensorFlow, Keil uVision,
 <!--
 **Siddharth1101/Siddharth1101** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.